siddhesh-sakhalkar/siddhesh-sakhalkar.github.io/index.md

 {% capture text %}

-Key areas of interest include: (1) Scientific Machine Learning for Engineering Simulations, (2) Structural Mechanics and Dynamics, with a focus on System Identification, Design Optimization and Uncertainty Quantification, (3) Fluid Mechanics and Fluid-Structure Interactions, particularly at the micro- and nanoscale.
+Key areas of interest include: (1) scientific machine learning for engineering simulations, (2) structural mechanics and dynamics, with a focus on system identification, design optimization and uncertainty quantification, (3) fluid mechanics and fluid-structure interactions, particularly at the micro- and nanoscale.

 {%
   include button.html